Accidental travel: Types

 The accidental time travel trope is specifically known as time slip.
 A classical example of time slip is Mark Twain's A Connecticut Yankee in King Arthur's Court (1889), which had considerable influence on later writers.

 Other kinds of accidental travel include space travel (e.g., through accidental wormholes, portals (portal fantasy, isekai) or other spatial irregularities, or a catastrophic spatial event), travel to an alternative universe, an RPG universe (litRPG), or into an alternative history.

 An early example of catastrophic space travel is Hector Servadac (1877) by Jules Verne, where a piece of the Earth with several Earthlings is ripped off by a comet.
-In Les Robinsons du cosmos (The Robinsons of the Cosmos) (1955) by Francis Carsac, pieces of France and the US with plenty of population are ripped off and planted on an alien planet during a galactic collision.
-In 1912 Edgar Rice Burroughs invented John Carter of Mars, who lands on Mars from a sacred cave where he was hiding from the Apaches.
+In Les Robinsons du cosmos (The Robinsons of the Cosmos) (1955) by Francis Carsac, pieces of France and the US with plenty of population are ripped off and planted on an alien planet during a collision of two galaxies.

+In 1912 Edgar Rice Burroughs invented John Carter of Mars, who mysteriously lands on Mars from a sacred cave where he was hiding from the Apaches.

 Still another way to land somewhere is to be abducted or invited by aliens to live in an advanced star-faring civilization.
 Common cliches include becoming a slave, or a warrior, or a dying person getting a second chance, with the subsequent social advance.

-A particular kind of effortless accidental travel is finding oneself in some other place or time occupying someone's else mind, via body swap (mind swap) or mind/body sharing.
+A particular kind of effortless accidental travel is finding oneself in some other place or time occupying someone's else mind, via "identity transfer", body swap (mind swap) or mind/body sharing.
 Carsac wrote the story with the trick of this type as well: in Terre en fuite (1960) a scientist hit by lightning suddenly becomes a genius and before his death he reveals that his mind melded with the mind of a scientist from far future.
 However most of the novel is the description of the future of the Earth expecting the Sun to turn supernova.
+Three years earlier John Dickson Carr used this version of the device in the detective genre in his Fire, Burn!, which transports a 1950s detective's consciousness to the early days of the Metropolitan Police in 1829.

 In Japanese fiction, the genre of accidental transport into a parallel universe or fantasy world is known as isekai.

 In Russian fiction

 Around the break of the millennium popadanstvo gained an immense popularity in Russian science fiction and fantasy.
-Responding to the demand, the supply of the novels of this type skyrocketed, with an inevitable drop of the overall quality and degeneration of the inventiveness of the writers into a series of cliches.
+Responding to the demand, the supply of the novels of this type skyrocketed, with an inevitable drop of the overall quality and degeneration of the inventiveness of the writers into a series of clichés.